-Once mining moves west of 2700 Road and the area is restored to its located within the permit boundary.
-After the land was reclaimed, the same pipelines was reinstalled into the approximate original contour, the temporary line can be moved into the permanent location in the winter of 2004-2005.
+Once mining moves west of 2700 Road and the area is restored to its approximate original contour, the temporary line can be moved into the permanent location in the winter of 2004-2005.
 The permanent pipeline will be ready for use in the irrigation season of 2005.